rmosolgo/graphql-ruby/guides/schema/class_based_api.md

 search: true
 section: Schema
 title: Class-based API Migration
-desc: Migrate from legacy .define block based schemas.
+desc: Migrate from legacy .define DSL to Ruby classes.
 index: 6
 ---

 In GraphQL `1.8`+, you can use Ruby classes to build your schema.
 You can __mix__ class-style and `.define`-style type definitions in a schema.

-The `.define` based API is deprecated and will be removed at version 2.0.
+The `.define` DSL is deprecated and will be removed at version 2.0.

 You can get an overview of this new feature: